The One Ingredient You Need to Help the Look of Dull Skin

 - Lack of Sleep: Pulling an all-nighter might be helpful while you’re cramming for an exam, but too many late nights spell disaster for your skin and are certainly not worth it.
 If you feel tired and are running on too few hours of shut-eye, your skin will likely show it.

 - Stress: Stress can lead to poor sleep.
 If you feel run down, it’s possible that your skin won’t appear as bright.
 Not to mention, stress-induced skin care neglect can further exacerbate the issue.

 - Smoking: Smoking is known to cause “smoker’s face,” which is characterized by a dull, sallow-looking, dry complexion.
-The nicotine in cigarettes causes narrowing of the blood vessels in the outermost layers of the skin, which impairs the blood flow to those areas.
+The "nicotine in cigarettes causes narrowing of the blood vessels in the outermost layers of the skin," according to the Mayo Clinic, which impairs the blood flow to those areas.
 You know that can’t be good…

 Other factors of dull skin include sleeping with your makeup on, frequent and unprotected exposure to air pollution and UV rays, and more!

 And now, introducing the antioxidant of the hour: Vitamin C. Like other antioxidants, vitamin C can help skin to neutralize free radicals and reduce environmentally-induced signs of skin aging.
 To paint a picture, think of your day-to-day routine.
 At some point, you’re likely heading outdoors where your skin is exposed to various environmental factors, including sun exposure, pollution, and smoke.
 While it may seem harmless, those environmental factors can actually trigger free radicals to form in the air, which can then bind to your skin and begin to break down collagen.
 The result?
 More visible signs of aging—think: wrinkles, fine lines, dark spots, and—you guessed it!—dull-looking skin.